sreelakshmithilakan/HR-Workforce-Intelligence-Employee-Lifecycle-Experience-Retention-Analytics/README.md

 - Analyze the educational background of the organization's workforce.

 **Insight**
-- Employees from **Life Sciences (606; 41.2%) and Medical (464; 31.6%)** backgrounds account for nearly **73%** of the workforce, indicating the organization primarily employs talent from science and healthcare-related disciplines..
+- Employees from **Life Sciences (606; 41.2%) and Medical (464; 31.6%)** backgrounds account for nearly **73%** of the workforce, indicating the organization primarily employs talent from science and healthcare-related disciplines.

 ---

 # Page 2: Career Progression & Employee Experience

-Analyzes employee development, learning, and workplace experience.
+Analyzes employee development, career progression, learning, and workplace experience.

 ### KPIs